 - Honest Corporate Executive: For the most part, although he occasionally slips up.
 Its especially admirable in contrast to how his (now imprisoned) father handled the position.

-- Hypocrite: His own actions often dont line up with the things he judges the rest of his family for doing.
+- Hypocrite: His own actions often don't line up with the things he judges the rest of his family for doing.

 - Nice Guy: He's one of the nicest and most moral characters in the show.
 Completely deconstructed over the course of Season 4, when he becomes much more of a cynical Jerkass.
-Assuming he murdered Lucille 2, he could qualify as one of the worst in the family.

-- Not So Above It All: The stress of being in a family like the Bluths can make even a Nice Guy like Michael slip up.
+- Not so Above It All: The stress of being in a family like the Bluths can make even a Nice Guy like Michael slip up.
 Whenever his son mentions his girlfriend Ann, his reactions are always either unawareness or apprehensiveness, and he makes constant hints and suggestions that hed rather George Michael spent time with himself and drop her altogether.
 Once he hits a rough patch in Season 4, combined with a increasingly strained relationship with his son, the lack of the rest of his family constantly surrounding him makes his own flaws much clearer.